 Fortunately, of the limited studies conducted so far, there is no data suggesting that women exercise hard or long enough to cause significant hyperthermic effects during pregnancy.
-However, the risk for hyperthermia increases if women exercise in warm environments (i.e. no ventilation, high outdoor temperature, hot yoga, inadequate hydration).
+However, the risk for hyperthermia increases if women exercise in warm environments (i.e. no ventilation, high outdoor temperature, hot yoga) without adequate hydration.

-Although current research is positive regarding intense exercise, there is still a gap regarding an upper limit of intensity and at which point (heart rate, respiratory rate) harmful effects may begin to appear.
+Therefore, although current research is positive regarding intense exercise, there is still a gap regarding an upper limit of intensity and at which point (heart rate, respiratory rate, ambient temperature) harmful effects may begin to appear.

 It is also unclear what effects may be different in women who did not engage in intense physical activity prior to pregnancy, but attempt to do so during pregnancy.
 It is often recommended that women begin exercising as they normally would, and gradually increase intensity if they wish, under the care and direction of their HCP.

 Aerobic (cardio) exercise is considered the most beneficial as it uses large muscle groups repetitively for a sustained amount of time.
 These exercises include cycling, walking, jogging, ellipticals, swimming, aerobic dance, stair climbers, and yoga.
 Further, lower impact forms of aerobic exercise keep at least one foot on the ground, which lowers the risk of falling.